 If you look over the recent studies about triclosan, you wouldn’t be surprised.
 Not only have they been shown to damage the microbiome of your gut, but they may also effect the way your hormones work, negatively affecting thyroid functioning.
 In addition, triclosan has now been found to impair muscle function.
 In research done on mice, the addition of a single dose of triclosan reduced heart muscle function as much as 25%, acting very much like a cardiac depressant.
 Grip strength was also reduced by as much as 18%.

 Since there is no proof that antibacterial chemicals reduce infection any better than simple soap and water, and since these products are also be contributing to the growing problem of antibiotic resistance, why use them?
 Often, the best course of action is also the simplest one.
 Find products with the simplest, most natural ingredients available, and avoid unnecessary chemicals whenever possible.
-When something flashy comes along that claims it will make our lives safer or easier, we’d be wise to ignore it and remember this rule.About the author: Rebecca Wong has been working in the herbal business since 2000.
+When something flashy comes along that claims it will make our lives safer or easier, we’d be wise to ignore it and remember this rule.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.